 Remembrance Sunday 11th November 2018

-Information above is from June and Peter Underwood’s comprehensive website Buckinghamshire Remembers, and the detailed ‘Penn & Tylers Green in the Great War and the Men Who Did Not Return‘, by Ron Saunders, published by the Penn & Tylers Green Residents Society.
-Additional detail from the Commonwealth War Graves Commision website.
+The information above is taken from a number of sources: June and Peter Underwood’s comprehensive website Buckinghamshire Remembers, the book ‘Penn & Tylers Green in the Great War and the Men Who Did Not Return‘, by Ron Saunders, published by the Penn & Tylers Green Residents Society.
+The book can be purchased here.
+Additional detail from the Commonwealth War Graves Commission website.
+Forces.net has a ‘long read’ of additional information about the memorial trees and the men named on them.